alexander-danilenko/ubuntu-environment/README.md

 1. Clone repo.
 2. Open [`config.yml`](config.yml) and adjust for your needs.
-3. Run `./install.sh` for running system provisor.
+3. Execute `./install` for running system provisor.

 ---